Drinking Tea During Pregnancy

 The percentage of caffeine in your cup of tea can change based on the way it is prepared, the water temperature, steeping period, and the size of the leaves.
 In general, a cup of non-herbal options like chai or milk tea, white tea, green tea, and black or oolong tea contains about 40-50 milligrams of caffeine.
 Herbal teas, on the other hand, contain about 0.4 milligrams of caffeine, making them a safer option to consider during pregnancy.

 Herbal teas, also known as tisanes, are made by infusing the bark, leaves, berries, roots, flowers, and seeds of various plants that offer medicinal benefits to the drinker.
 They are available in many combinations.
 Some teas that are safe to be consumed during pregnancy are as follows.

 - Ginger tea is a great way to combat morning sickness.
 It offers relief from stomach aches, alleviates nausea, and aids digestion.
-A few slices of ginger boiled in hot water and served with honey are good for pregnant woman.
+A few slices of ginger boiled in hot water and served with honey are good for a pregnant woman.
 You can also prepare milk chai with ginger.

 - Peppermint tea helps ease vomiting sensations and nausea.
 It also helps relax the stomach muscles and eases gas and bloating.
 It is great for morning sickness and can lift your mood instantly.

 - Red raspberry leaf tea, consumed from the third trimester onwards, helps prevent post-partum haemorrhage and tones the uterine muscles for efficient contractions during labour.
 It is high in magnesium and calcium.
 However, please note that it should be avoided in the initial period of pregnancy (first and second trimester).
 This is because this tea has the potential to trigger contractions, especially if you drink it in large quantities.
 This can lead to a miscarriage early in your pregnancy.